 If you find yourself looking for a real estate agency you should visit this website https://www.williampitt.com/ to see all the options available.

 First and foremost, you should know your market well.
 If you want to be productive and successful you must know every corner of your area or jurisdiction where you intend to operate.
 In property selling, the person behind is still of paramount importance.
-Technology has, like in many other businesses, replaced human resources, but an estate agent needs state-of-the-art sales people.
+Technology has, like in many other businesses, replaced human resources, but an estate agency needs state-of-the-art sales people.
+You may look for agents who went to a real estate training academy and completed the program.
 Whether you operate solo (which is perfectly possible) or you work along with a team is ultimately a matter of choice and depends on how big you want your agency to become.
 Normally a minimum of two people is required.
 A good option would be one who can produce the properties to sell via direct contact with developers or owners and the other person can concentrate in selling the stock which enters the agency’s books.
 There are some very handy software programs that make life a lot easier when your run an estate agency.
 Make sure you invest wisely and get the best money can buy.

 An estate agent needs state-of-the-art sales people.